-iMpunzi consists of the iMpunzi North and East opencast thermal coal mines, a newly expanded coal handling and preparation plant, and the iMpunzi dump reclamation operations feeding to the ATC coal handling and preparation plant, which produce a combined 6.3 million tonnes per annum, with over 85 per cent. destined for the export market.
+iMpunzi consists of an opencast mining complex, a coal handling and preparation plant, and the iMpunzi dump reclamation operations feeding to the ATC coal handling and preparation plant, which produce a combined 7 million tonnes per annum, with over 80 per cent. destined for the export market.